flora-212/py-copilot/README.md

 # 🤖 Py-Copilot

 ## Introduction
-**Py-Copilot** is a VSCode extension that enables Python programs to interact directly with GitHub Copilot.
+**Py-Copilot** igit remote add origins a VSCode extension that enables Python programs to interact directly with GitHub Copilot.
 It supports sending messages programmatically, attaching file context, and running structured prompts.

 With these features, Py-Copilot lays the foundation for **automated evaluation of Copilot’s performance across different models** —